tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 added to the blockchain are agreed upon through a proof-of-stake consensus mechanism.
 Proof-of-stake means that participants in the consensus algorithm are chosen in function of their stake.
-In Tezos, a participant needs to have a minimum stake of 8,000 XTZ (which is called a **roll**).
+In Tezos, a participant needs to have a minimum stake of 8,000 ꜩ (which is called a **roll**).
 If one does not have enough stake to participate on its own or does not want to set up the needed infrastructure, (s)he can use **delegation**.
 Therefore, in Tezos, participants in the